FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 *Server Configuration :*
 1. `configECHO_SERVER_ADDR_STRING` as an IPv6 Server IP address for IPv6
-    validation, it can be updated to IPv4 address for IPv4 validaitons.
+    validation, it can be updated to IPv4 address for IPv4 validations.
 2. `configECHO_SERVER_PORT` Needs to be setup for the Server port number.

 Note that, as delivered, configUSE_DHCPv6 is set to 0, so a static IP address is used.